RayBenefield/dev-xp/worklog.md

 # Worklog

+## #96

+Back into the work.
+It is Saturday and I'm heading out with my future step son to visit my son in Eugene. :) Before that though gotta get some coding done.
+I think I'm VERY close to being able to self publish.
+Ideally I get that self publishing working by January 2nd... it will means that I'll have a working MVP within just a month.
+WHICH IS AWESOME!!!
+This session I just added checks for the required keys for the base config that will be needed for publishing.
+Going to merge it in soon and hopefully get the `LICENSE`, `package.json`, and `dist/` handled in the build command now.
+So I can remove the `pre-build` stage in my `package.json`.
+Then we will be truly dog fooding the build.

+I think for self publishing I still need a versioning system and a deploy system.
+So hopefully we cna pull this off in the next few days.
+I probably won't be coding tomorrow, but hopefully I can get something going soon. :)

 ## #93, #94, #95

 Did a lot of refactoring in order to support root level checks for publishing.